ianrichard/common-chatbot-starter-project/README.md

 ## Run Your Local Service

 - Open your terminal
-- `git clone git@github.com:ianrichard/common-chatbot-ui-starter-project.git`
+- `git clone git@github.com:ianrichard/common-chatbot-starter-project.git`
-- `cd common-chatbot-ui-starter-project`
+- `cd common-chatbot-starter-project`
 - `npm install`
 - Open `package.json` and on the `dev` setting under `scripts`, change `yoursubdomain` to whatever you want.
 This is useful for keeping a persistent URL that you can set in Dialogflow instead of getting the default randomly-assigned one from localtunnel.me.
   - If you don't change `yoursubdomain`, you'll likely be in conflict with other people who aren't paying attention to this message and get random stuff.